tweepy/tweepy/docs/api.rst

                        This is only a guideline, which may not be adhered to.

-.. method:: API.reverse_geocode([lat], [long], [ip], [accuracy], \
-                                [granularity], [max_results])

-   Given a latitude and longitude, looks for nearby places (cities and neighbourhoods) whose IDs can be specified in a call to :func:`update_status` to appear as the name of the location.
-This call provides a detailed response about the location in question; the :func:`nearby_places` function should be preferred for getting a list of places nearby without great detail.

-   :param lat: The location's latitude.
-   :param long: The location's longitude.
-   :param ip: The location's IP address.
-Twitter will attempt to geolocate
-              using the IP address.
-   :param accuracy: Specify the "region" in which to search, such as a number
-                    (then this is a radius in meters, but it can also take a string that is suffixed with ft to specify feet).
-                    If this is not passed in, then it is assumed to be 0m
-   :param granularity: Assumed to be `neighborhood' by default; can also be
-                       `city'.
-   :param max_results: A hint as to the maximum number of results to return.
-                       This is only a guideline, which may not be adhered to.

 .. method:: API.geo_id(id)

    Given *id* of a place, provide more details about that place.